Miles Mack

-Miles B. Mack OBE FRCGP is a British medical doctor who was chair of the Scottish Academy 2019–2022 and was chair of the Scottish council of the Royal College of General Practitioners (RCGP) 2014–2017.
+Miles Bradley Mack OBE FRCGP is a medical doctor who was chair of the Scottish Academy 2019–2022 and was chair of the Scottish council of the Royal College of General Practitioners (RCGP) 2014–2017.
 He works as a general practitioner in Dingwall in the north of Scotland.

 Early life

 Mack was born in Essex and lived there for 15 years, before his parents moved to the Highlands.
 He studied Medicine at the University of Edinburgh, qualifying in 1989.

 Career

 Mack has been a partner at Dingwall Medical Group since 1993.

 He helped mark the centenary of the 1912 Dewar Report having helping undertake research into the contents of the work.
 He described Scottish Government’s plans to designate new controls on pharmacy applications as a significant step forward in health service planning for remote and rural and isolated areas.
 Mack has also highlighted the importance of support for people who experience difficulties related to mental health.